1. Alcohol And Substance Abuse:

 Sometimes, teens end up bearing the brunt of family violence and divorce.
 Teens who belong to broken families, often find it hard to focus on studies or pursue higher education.

 As a parent, you can help and motivate your teen to complete his school education.
-There are many reasons as to why do teenagers drop out of high school.
-You can make him understand the pivotal role of education in building a successful career.
+There are many reasons why teenagers drop out of high school.
+You can bring the importance the pivotal role of education is in building a successful career or a higher paying job.

 Did your teen contemplate dropping out of school?
 How did you encourage him to finish school?
 Please share your experience and advice with other moms here.
 Leave a comment in the box below.